 Debbie Bride is a Canadian communications specialist who has called Costa Rica home since 2017.
-Her background includes writing about human resource and career development topics for employees and association members in various business and non-profit sectors.
 Born and raised in Niagara Falls, Ontario, Debbie moved to Winnipeg, Manitoba as a young adult, settling into that vibrant prairie hub for a life and career chapter spanning four decades.
-She currently works as editorial coordinator for Costa Rica’s premier travel and lifestyle magazine, Howler.
+Her background includes writing about human resource and career development topics for employees and association members in various business and nonprofit sectors.

 Acing a bank teller interview requires demonstrating technical knowledge, interpersonal skills, and a customer-centric approach.
 Practicing answers to these common interview questions can help you confidently prove your excellence for the role.

 Putting your life back together following treatment for a substance use disorder is comparable to a full-time job.
 How can you manage an actual job search simultaneously after rehab?
 Here, we explore the challenges and rewards of reentering the workforce while recovery remains your top priority.

 Rarely is it necessary to indicate on your resume when you’re available to work, because availability can be assumed in most hiring circumstances.
 But in some instances, clarifying your work availability on your resume can benefit both you and potential employers.